puckbee/pava/README.md

-spmvTune is an SpMV optimiation framework by automatically select the appropriate format(CSR COO and etc.)
+spmvTune is an SpMV optimiation framework by automatically selecting the appropriate format(CSR COO and etc.)

 1) number of iterations and overhead of pre-processing